 It is difficult to grasp the extent of hate crime in society, since hate crime is not a specific criminal offence in the Penal Code but an aspect of the motives behind a crime.
 There is no specific crime code for the police to use when recording a hate crime in their computer system.
 Since 2008, however, there is a field in the reporting system (RAR) whereby the police can mark a report as containing a suspected hate crime, although this was not introduced for statistical purposes.

 The hate crime statistics also consists of self-reported victimisation of hate crime.
 The surveys work as important supplements to the statistics on identified hate crime reports, since not all hate crimes are being reported to the police, nor can we rely on all reported hate crimes being identified for the statistics.
 The Swedish crime survey (SCS) is a victim survey from which the hate crime statistics annually obtain details on victimisation of xenophobic, homophobic and anti-religious hate crimes.
-The Swedish school survey on crime (SUB) studies participation in criminal behaviour, problem behaviour and some victimisation among pupils in the ninth grade (approximately fifteen years of age), and in 2012 gave details on victimisation of xenophobic and anti-religious hate crimes.
-The Politicians' Safety Survey (PTU) studies victimisation among Sweden's elected politicians in their role as a politician, and in 2013, for the first time, gives details on victimisation based on xenophobia/racism, anti-religious, sexual orientation or transphobia.
+The Swedish school survey on crime (SUB) studies participation in criminal behaviour, problem behaviour and some victimisation among pupils in the ninth grade (approximately fifteen years of age).
+Last survey is from 2012 and gave details on victimisation of xenophobic and anti-religious hate crimes.
+The Politicians' Safety Survey (PTU) studies victimisation among Sweden's elected politicians in their role as a politician.
+Last survey is from 2013 and gave details on victimisation based on xenophobia/racism, anti-religious, sexual orientation or transphobia.
+SUB and PTU are not conducted every year.

-Some countries hold no statistics on hate crime, while others present statistics on one or several hate crime motives.
+Some countries keep no statistics on hate crime, while others present statistics on one or several hate crime motives.
 In Sweden the following hate crime motives are included:

-According to the Swedish crime survey 2013, 1.4 per cent (approximately 106,000 individuals) of the population (16–79 years) stated that they were exposed to xenophobic hate crimes in 2012.
-The equivalent for anti-religious and homophobic hate crimes were 0.3 per cent (25,000 individuals) and 0.2 per cent (16,000 individuals).
+According to the Swedish Crime Survey 2014, 1.8 per cent (approximately 136,000 individuals) of the population (16–79 years) stated that they were exposed to xenophobic hate crimes in 2013.
+The equivalent for anti-religious and homophobic hate crimes were 0.5 per cent (35,000 individuals) and 0.3 per cent (25,000 individuals).
 It should be noted though, that particularly in respect to the last two motives the estimated numbers are uncertain due to a low number of respondents.
 Compared to previous years the level of victimisation can be viewed as relatively stable since the differences are not statistically significant.

 According to The Politicians’ Safety Survey 2013, 2.5 per cent of all elected politicians partaking in the survey told of victimisation of hate crime in their role as a politician in the year 2012.
 The most common motive was xenophobia, followed by anti-religious, sexual orientation and transgender identity or expression.
 Men were somewhat more exposed than women, and politicians with a foreign background were more exposed to hate crime than politicians with a Swedish background (7.0 per cent compared to 2.1 per cent).

-In 2013, as well as previous years, most hate crime reports were identified as being xenophobic and/or racist.
-Of the estimated 4,000 xenophobic/racist hate crimes in 2013, 980 were considered to be Afrophobic and 230 anti-Roma.
-Additionally, sexual orientation as a motive was identified in 630 reports, Islamophobia in 330, Christianophobia or otherwise anti-religious in almost 320, anti-Semitism in 190 and transphobia in almost 50 reports.
+In 2014, as well as previous years, most hate crime reports were identified as being xenophobic and/or racist.
+Of the estimated 4,310 xenophobic/racist hate crimes in 2014, nearly 1,080 were considered to be Afrophobic and 290 anti-Roma.
+Additionally, sexual orientation as a motive was identified in almost 640 reports, Islamophobia in about 490, Christianophobia or otherwise anti-religious in almost 490, anti-Semitism in nearly 270 and transphobia in about 70 reports.

 Unlawful threat/non-sexual molestation is the most common type of crime, followed by violent crimes and defamation.
 However, some crime types are more characteristic for certain motives.
 Agitation against a population group, for instance, is more common for anti-Semitic and Islamophobic hate crimes.
 Violent crimes are over-represented among Afrophobic hate crimes, while unlawful discrimination is more common among anti-Roma crimes.
 Criminal damage and graffiti is the most common crime type for the Christianophobic motive.

-Hate crimes mainly occur in the context of the victims´ everyday life.
-The most common crime location in the identified hate crime reports from 2013 was a public place, such as streets, town squares or parks.
+Hate crimes mainly occur in the context of the victim’s everyday life.
+The most common crime location in the identified hate crime reports from 2014 was a public place, such as streets, town squares or parks.
 Own homes and workplaces were also common, as was the internet.
-It is worth mentioning that in over half of the identified hate crime reports (59 per cent) the offender was unknown to the victim.
+It is worth mentioning that in over half of the identified hate crime reports (58 per cent) the offender was unknown to the victim.

-Differences in clearance rates between the various motives could to some extent be explained by variations in typical crime types.
-For crime investigations in general some crimes are regarded as more difficult to investigate, and moreover to link a suspect to, than others.
-For example, a violent crime committed before witnesses is regarded easier to investigate than graffiti performed at night without witnesses.
-Unlawful discrimination can also be difficult to investigate or to prove, as the case often is a matter of words against words.
+Differences in clearance rates between the various motives could to some extent be explained by variations in typical offence types.
+For criminal investigations in general, some offences are regarded as being more difficult to investigate, and moreover to tie a suspect to, than others.
+For example, a violent crime committed in the presence of witnesses is regarded as being easier to investigate than a case of graffiti committed at night without witnesses.
+Unlawful discrimination can also be difficult to investigate or to prove, since such cases often involve one person’s word against another’s.
 However, without also analysing how police and prosecutors work with the investigations, conclusions about reasons behind the clearance rate cannot be drawn with certainty.
-Further, it is too early to say whether this year’s particularly low rate is incidental or not.